green-coding-solutions/documentation/content/en/docs/measuring/measuring-locally.md

     + See [usage_scenario.json →]({{< relref "usage-scenario" >}}) **portmappings** option for details
 - Non-Strict ENV vars mapped into container
      + See [usage_scenario.json →]({{< relref "usage-scenario" >}}) **env** option for details

+## No File Cleanup
+Append `--no-file-cleanup` to keep the metric provider data in `/tmp/green-metrics-tool`